 If you are claiming the credit as a sole proprietor or as an owner of a disregarded entity such as a single-member LLC, a completed Form IT-20REC must be kept with your records as DOR can require you to provide this information.
-Get Form IT-20REC at www.in.gov/dor/tax-forms/2023-corporatepartnership-income-tax-forms.
+Also complete Schedule IN-OCC, Part B, with the information for this credit.
+Get Form IT-20REC at www.in.gov/dor/tax-forms/corporate/current-corporatepartnership.

 Enter code 822 under line 6 if claiming this credit.
-Also, see the Combined Limitation on page 51.
+Also, see the Combined Limitation on page 53.